Kansas City VAMC Mental Health (116A)

 Kansas City VAMC Mental Health (116A) - Kansas City, MO

 Kansas City Vamc Mental Health 116a is one of mental health clinics in Kansas City, MO, located at 4801 East Linwood Boulevard, Kansas City, MO 64128.
-As part of treatment, it offers group therapy, couples/family therapy and electroconvulsive therapy.
-Staff members who work at Kansas City Vamc Mental Health 116a will provide mental health services to young adults, seniors 65 or older and adults.
-In addition, Kansas City Vamc Mental Health 116a can provide treatment to people with trauma, veterans and LGBT.
-Additional services that Kansas City Vamc Mental Health 116a offers include illness management and recovery, psychosocial rehabilitation services and chronic disease/illness management.
+As part of treatment, it offers psychotropic medication, trauma therapy and couples/family therapy.
+Staff members who work at Kansas City Vamc Mental Health 116a will provide mental health services to adults, young adults and seniors 65 or older.
+In addition, Kansas City Vamc Mental Health 116a can provide treatment to people with serious mental illness, veterans and people requiring dual diagnosis treatment.
+Additional services that Kansas City Vamc Mental Health 116a offers include integrated primary care services, chronic disease/illness management and housing services.

 Address: 4801 East Linwood Boulevard, Kansas City, MO 64128